 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ferrisepiolite typically forms.
+Look in hydrothermal veins country, the host setting where ferrisepiolite typically forms.
 If you start seeing magnetite, hematite, quartz in float, you are in the right ground.
 Field specimens usually show a fibrous habit, so train your eye for that shape before scanning the outcrop.